opendocsg/slw-judgments-backfill/2017_SGHC_237/report.md

 3       I say this by way of prelude because I think it is critical that we not understate the deplorable nature of the conduct of the two respondents in this case.

 4       I also observe that this is entirely in keeping with the settled jurisprudence of our courts on the sentencing approach we should take to cases where foreign domestic workers are ill-treated.
-In _ADF v Public Prosecutor_ [2010] 1 SLR 874 (“ _ADF_ ”), the Court of Appeal said as follows at [55] ( _per_ VK Rajah JA):
+In _ADF v Public Prosecutor_ <span class="citation">[2010] 1 SLR 874</span> (“ _ADF_ ”), the Court of Appeal said as follows at [55] ( _per_ VK Rajah JA):

  In a case of domestic maid abuse, ordinarily, the principles of deterrence and retribution take precedence.
 A deterrent sentence signifies that there is a public interest to protect over and above the ordinary punishment of criminal behaviour.
 The protection of domestic maids from abuse by their employers is always a matter of public interest, given their vulnerable status and the prevalence of such relationships in Singapore.
 No employer or household member has the right to engage in abusive behaviour against a domestic maid.
 All maids should be treated fairly,